-We proceeded to explore that possibility, and we headed toward the nearest train station and took the next train to Radcliffe.
+We had proceeded to explore that possibility, and we headed towards the nearest train station and took the next train to Radcliffe.

 'You seem occupied in your thoughts Agent Livingston.
 What has caused this alarm in you?'

-'To be frank Detective Crow, there is so much at risk and jeopardy.
+'To be frank inspector, there is so much at risk and jeopardy.
 I am sure that you understand what this could mean to not only to your countryman, but to mine as well, if we trap that scoundrel, and it is after all Holmes in person’, he reflected.

 'I am fully aware of that feasibility of that unwitting peril, but for now we know that this Mr Holmes if it is him is a very vulpine fellow and possesses a great hardihood of a man', I paused and then continued, 'But we possess even more hardihood than this fiend'.

-'There is an expression in my beloved country that is, ‘I was not born in the woods to be scared by an owl Detective Crow’.
+'There is an expression in my beloved country that is, ‘I was not born in the woods to be scared by an owl’.